Counties 1 Essex: League table

+Green background is the promotion place.
+Pink background are the relegation places.
+Updated: 10 January 2026 Source:

-Teams for 2023–24
+2023–24

+Participating clubs and locations

 Departing were Dagenham and Harlow, promoted to Regional 2 Anglia, and South Woodham Ferrers relegated to Counties 2 Essex (North).
 In their place came Chingford (relegated from Regional 2 Anglia, Stanford-le-Hope and Maldon promoted from Counties 2 Essex.